Oberlin, Ohio: Transportation

 Oberlin lies at the intersection of state routes 58 and 511.
 Its municipal limits extend south to include parts of U.S. Highway 20.
 Oberlin also lies on a paved bicycle and pedestrian path, the North Coast Inland Trail, which travels southwest to Kipton and northeast to Elyria.
 The path is built on the former railroad right-of-way of the Lake Shore and Michigan Southern Railway Southern Branch.
 Like many smaller municipalities across Ohio, Oberlin was once served by railroads but currently has no railroad service.
 An old station is visible along the bike path.

 The Cleveland & Southwestern interurban line from Elyria served Oberlin from approximately 1903 to its demise in 1928.
 Its rails basically followed Oberlin/Elyria Rd / Rt 231 from the east, entering town on E. College St, then turned South and followed Rt 58 to Wellington.
 There was a wye at S. Main and the line continued west to Norwalk, competing with the Lake Shore Electric into the city.

-Lorain County Transit (LCT) formerly provided one bus route to Oberlin, but route 33 was shut down because of funding shortfalls.
+Lorain County Transit (LCT) formerly offered two bus routes in Oberlin on the 33 and 21 routes, the former of which operated to Cleveland Hopkins Airport, while the latter operated between Elyria and Wellington.
+The routes were shut down due to funding shortfalls.
+LCT currently operates a door-to-door "Oberlin Connector" bus service, with trips required to begin or end in within Oberlin.
+Since 2024, Oberlin is served by the EBus, a fare-free public transit bus route operating under contract by Transdev and support from LCT using electric vehicles making several stops across the city on a loop.